manavkush/manavkush/README.md

 🎓 &nbsp;I'm a '23 CS grad from IIT Dharwad.\
 🌱 &nbsp;I'm working on always improving myself.\
 ✍️ &nbsp;I've worked on multiple technologies.
 Currently in love with NextJs.\
-💬 &nbsp;Feel free to reach out to me for any jobs, suggestions, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for any jobs, suggestions, or just for discussing about our Vim configs.\
 ✉️ &nbsp;You can shoot me an email at <b>manavkush@gmail.com</b> !
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Resume]() for more details about me.
 I'm open to feedback and suggestions!